 Do you conduct auditions overseas?

-Do I need a visa to come and study at the RNCM?
+Do I need a visa to study at the RNCM?

 More information regarding residency and work permits for EEA nationals can be found here click here for details

-If you are a national of a country which is not in the European Economic Area or Switzerland, you will need to obtain Tier 4 Leave (also called ‘entry clearance’) from a British Embassy in your home country.
+If you are a national of a country which is not in the EEA or Switzerland, you’ll need to obtain Tier 4 Visa from a British Embassy in your home country.
 It is student’s responsibility to make sure that he or she meets the immigration requirements.

 In order to apply for the visa you will need to: